-Due to its frequent use, a Ctrl+Alt+Delete macro, used to reboot the target computer, has been preprogrammed.
-Clicking on the
+Due to its frequent use, a Ctrl+Alt+Delete macro is preprogrammed.

-Ctrl+Alt+Delete button in the toolbar sends this key sequence to the server or to the KVM switch to which you are currently connected.
+Clicking on the Ctrl+Alt+Delete button in the toolbar sends this key sequence to the server or to the KVM switch to which you are currently connected.